Google Withdraws EU Complaint as New Microsoft Probe Begins

 Why did Google withdraw its EU antitrust complaint against Microsoft?

-What is the Digital Markets Act (DMA) mentioned in the post?
+What role does the Digital Markets Act play in this story?

 Comments